 Following a mild TBI it is advised to gradually increase your physical exercise once you have had an initial 24 – 48 hours of rest.
 It is recommended that patients increase their physical activity using a graduated approach.

-For some people symptoms will return soon after they commence exercise and the situation will not improve with time.
-If this occurs it is recommended that you rest, before trying to exercise again the following day.2 If you continue to be unable to exercise see your GP and they may refer you to a physiotherapist or clinic that can manage a graded return to exercise.
+For some people, TBI symptoms will return soon after they commence exercise and the situation will not improve with time.
+If this occurs it is recommended that you rest before trying to exercise again the following day.2 If you continue to be unable to exercise, see your GP.
+They may refer you to a physiotherapist or clinic that can manage a graded return to exercise.

 Read more about Exercise Intolerance here.